Afghan Health: Monitoring and Evaluation

-The Afghan Ministry of Public Health has requested a third party monitoring & evaluation of its national health services, assigned to KIT Royal Tropical Institute by means of a health facility functionality assessment, drug quality assessment, health management information system verification, household surveys and results-based financing assessment.
+The Afghan Ministry of Public Health requested a third party monitoring & evaluation of its national health services.
+It was assigned to KIT Royal Tropical Institute by means of a health facility functionality assessment, drug quality assessment, health management information system verification, household surveys and results-based financing assessment.

 As of 2003, Afghanistan established a novel nation-wide public-private model for health service delivery, gradually brought under a single umbrella, the SEHAT programme.
 Non-Governmental Organisations (NGOs) are contracted by the Ministry of Public Health (MoPH) to deliver a standard package of health services (BPHS and EPHS), as defined by the MoPH.
 Participating NGOs are selected through competitive bidding to deliver services in a specific geographical area.

 The MoPH is committed to enhancing evidence-based and participatory strategic planning at all levels within the national health system.
 In order to ensure that optimal quality and access to services is provided by the NGOs, the Afghan MoPH, with financial support from the World Bank and other international donors, has contracted KIT to provide independent third-party monitoring and evaluation of the national health services during January 2015 to December 2018.

 From 2015, KIT Royal Tropical Institute has taken on the role of third party evaluator for SEHAT and has since conducted four health facility assessments (BPHS/EHPS) (including two drug-quality assessments), one impact evaluation of the results-based financing (RBF) scheme, eight rounds of verification and functionality assessments of the Health Management Information System (HMIS) including Drop-in Centers (DICs), and has conducted two nationwide Health Surveys on household level.